MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-indentationcontrols-property.md

 The **IndentationControls** property lets you choose which columns are indented under a repeater control on a list page.

-To enable an indented hieracrhy, in addition to setting **IndentationControls** property, you must also set the **IndentationColumn** property.
-This property specifies an integer data type field in the source table that is used to control the indentation of records in the list.
+To enable an indented hierarchy, you must also set the **IndentationColumn** property.
+This property specifies field in the source table that controls which records are indented and by how much.

 When using this property, consider the following behavior:

 - [!INCLUDE[d365fin_web_md](../includes/d365fin_web_md.md)] supports indentation on one column only.
-You can specify more then one column, however, in the UI, the columns may not appear as expected.
+You can specify more than one column, however, in the UI, the columns may not appear as expected.
-- You can only indent columns of the datatype text.
-- When indentation is specified, it is no longer possible to use sorting on the columns in the repeater control.
+- When indentation is specified, it's no longer possible to use sorting on the columns in the repeater control.
 - This property is ignored if the **ShowAsTree** property on the repeater is set to **true**.
-- Right-aligned data in columns, such as integers will not appear as indented.
+- Right-aligned data in columns, such as the integer data type, won't appear as indented.

 ## Example